 Make Sure You're Getting Enough Vitamin D

 There are a number of dietary deficiencies that science shows can contribute to graying hair.
 Vitamin D is one of them.
 One study published in The International Journal of Trichology found that children who experienced premature hair graying had low vitamin D levels.
 "There was significant high number of vitamin D3 deficient and insufficient among the cases compared to the controls."

 Make Sure You're Getting Enough B12

 In a similar study to the one noted above, also published in The International Journal of Trichology, researchers found that vitamin B12 deficiency may be associated with graying hair.
-Vitamin B12 can be found in many beauty supplements (so good news there).
 It's worth noting, however, that this was a preliminary study that requires more research to find a veritable connection.

 Avoid Too Much Stress